Best Unlocked Phones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best unlocked phones you can buy in 2022.

 As a camera phone, there's little to dislike here, with the dual-camera producing nicely balanced pictures with even colours and a fine sense of realism.
-Sound quality is as good as it’s ever been, too.
+Sound quality is as good, too.
 It charges wirelessly and via Apple's clever, snap-on MagSafe tech.

-Some Android devices offer better battery life, and the new iPhone 13 a better camera, but when you consider the iPhone 12's brilliant features, it's still one of the best unlocked phones we've tested.
+Some Android devices offer better battery life, and the newer iPhone 13 has a better camera, but when you consider the iPhone 12's brilliant features, it's still one of the best unlocked phones we've tested.